sokoide/tangnano_6502_cpu/day02/README.md

 ## 💡 Pure Functions in Hardware

 A combinational circuit is basically a **pure function**.
 Given the same inputs, it will always produce the same outputs immediately.
 Always remember to provide a `default` case in your logic to ensure your circuit doesn't try to "remember" previous states.

-### `wire` vs `logic` (A Simple Rule for Beginners)

-You learned about this in Day 01, but here's a recap for the context of combinational logic:

-- `logic`: The modern SystemVerilog data type. **For this course, you should use `logic` for almost everything.** It can be used as a simple "variable".
-The tools are smart enough to figure out if it should become a wire or a register based on how you use it.
-  - If you assign to it in an `always_comb` or `always_ff` block, it acts like a variable (a "register").
-  - If you assign to it with `assign`, it acts like a `wire`.
-- `wire`: Represents a physical wire.
-It cannot store a value and must be continuously driven by something, for example with an `assign` statement.
-You'll see it used for module inputs and outputs, which is a common convention.

 ## 🛠️ Practice: 4-bit ALU